-Articulate is a company specializing in eLearning software, with an impressive list of clients that includes Google and Microsoft.
-Storyline 2 is their latest installed authoring offering, and is billed as 'interactive eLearning created easily'.
+Although the new version is called Articulate 360, Adobe Articulate Storyline 2 specializes in eLearning software, with an impressive list of clients that includes Google and Microsoft.
+Storyline 2 is their latest installed authoring offering and software simulations, billed as 'interactive eLearning created easily'.

-A word of warning before you read on—Storyline 2 is Windows only, meaning that Mac users are out of luck.
-It is possible to run Storyline 2 on a Mac using virtual Windows software if you really need to, but this is both time and cost consuming, and can also hamper performance.
+A word of warning before you read on—Storyline 2 is Windows only, meaning that Mac users are out of luck!
+It is possible to run Storyline 2 on a Mac using virtual Windows software if you need to, but this is both time and cost consuming and can also hamper performance.

 Note that Storyline 2's Windows exclusivity does not affect its performance on other Apple devices – Storyline 2 content can still be viewed on both iPads and iPhones.

-Storyline 2 is the more expensive of the two applications, with a price of $1,398USD.
+Storyline 2 is more expensive than Adobe Captivate, with a price of $1,398USD.
 This figure rises if you don't have your own Learning Management System (LMS), as you'll also need to purchase Articulate Online for an extra $199 a month.
-Having said that, Articulate Online is a simple and easy LMS that integrates well with Storyline 2.
+Articulate Online is a simple and easy LMS that integrates well with Storyline 2.

 Adobe Captivate 9